GJasonAnderson/fps-leader/docs/fusion.md

 - [ Host Home Registration ]( https://fpstudents.wufoo.com/forms/pel-fusion-host-homes-2018/ )

 ## Fusion Lobby Presence
-**January 27-28th & February 3rd-4th**
+**February 3rd-4th**
-On both of these weekends, we will have tables and signs set up in the lobby to push Fusion and help students sign up.
-If you can be present for any of the services on these weekends, we would greatly appreciate it!
+FPS will have tables and signs set up in the lobby to push Fusion and help students sign up at all services this weekend.
+If you can help us our by manning the table and greeting families and students, we would greatly appreciate it!

 ## Where Do You Stand?
 Let Us Know!
 <form name="fusion-status" netlify>